sameerraghuram/emacs-config/README.md

 I have mentioned the guides I used to get this up and running down below.
 They do a much better job of explaining what is happening in the code.

-I am not close to being an emacs power-user yet, I am still struggling with the rather steep learning curve.
-But I soldier on, in hopes that once I get my bearings and a grasp of how to customize emacs to suit my style of development, I will have a much more coherent and useful config which could (hopefully) help others with their config.

 ### REFERENCES
 - https://realpython.com/blog/python/emacs-the-best-python-editor/